Is It Really Orphaned?

 BUNNIES nests can be repaired.
 If you discover a nest, just place materials back over the burrow and leave it be.
 Skewer sticks, thin string can be placed in a tic tac toe formation over the top of the burrow.
 If they are moved the following morning, the mother has come back to take care of them.
 If not, they need your help.
 If bunnies are over 4 inches long, eyes open, and can hop, they do NOT need rescuing.
 Babies leave their nests just 10 day after their eyes open.
 Bunnies are rarely seen with their moms.
 Moms are only with their babies 5-10 minutes a day to quickly nurse them.
 Worried about for dog?
 Keep your dog on a leash for a few days to give the bunny time to move out on it’s own.
 It’s kind of a pain, I know, but it will save a life.

 OTHER MAMMALS moms come and go.
 If the baby is wandering around crying for an hour, it needs your help.
-If you do not know, place in a box close to where you found it. if the mother does not come back in 4-6 hours, it needs help.
+If you do not know, place in a box close to where you found it.
+If the mother does not come back in 4-6 hours, it needs help.

 ALL ANIMALS will avoid coming to retrieve their babies if humans are around.
 Please watch for signs of mom without being too close or animals seeing you.
+Keep your pets inside while you wait!

 Keep the baby or injured animal WARM and CONTAINED and QUIET.
 Put tissues or towels in the box or bag to keep it warm, and cover it.
 Darkness makes the animal feel more secure.
 Loud noises are scary, so keep that in mind when selecting a spot for the box.
 Keep it out of drafts and away from air conditioners.
 The box can be placed half on and half off a heating pad set on low.
 (Heat pad UNDER the box) If the animal gets too warm it can move to the other end of the box.
 A water bottle filled with warm water taped (to prevent rolling around) to the inside of the box will work just as well.